deus-libri/preflate/README.md

 - for all other deflate streams, we want to be able to reconstruct them with reconstruction information that is not much larger than "reflate"

-Right now, it has been tested on two files:
+Right now, it has been tested on 11159 valid deflate streams, extracted with "rawdet" from archives etc., and preflate was capable of inflating and reconstructing all of them.
-- BOOK1, which is a 770KiB text file, which is used quite often when comparing compression quality.
-(Don't ask me why.)
-  It was compressed with zlib compression level 1 to 9, 7zip fast and ultra, and kzip.
-- a 20MiB assembly dump, compressed by zlib -9 and kzip.

-For these deflate streams, "preflate" was capable of correctly detecting if the stream had been created by zlib, and if so, the correct compression parameters.
-The reconstruction info for the zlib streams was 12 bytes (including a three byte header).
-Without the header, and with a small check, it could have been 2 bytes (1 bit to say "yes, this is zlib", and the zlib parameters).

-For the 7zip and kzip compressed files, reconstruction info size was about 50-60% of "reflate".
+There are still known (and also likely unknown) corner cases of valid deflate stream in which preflate will fail.

 So, is "preflate" already better than "precomp" and "reflate"?
 --------------------------------------------------------------
 No. It isn't.

-It's hardly tested.
-(Just a dozen deflate streams from two source files.)
+Test coverage is still quite low, and testing it is currently quite cumbersome (because it only works on raw deflate streams which need to be extracted first.)

 It's very slow.
-(50-500% slower than "precomp" or "reflate", just for those dozen streams).
+(50-500% slower than "precomp" or "reflate").
+Especially for files containing long runs of the same byte (e.g. \0 or spaces), it gets very, very slow.

-It will not handle all valid deflate streams (I'm looking at you, "len 227+31").
+It will not handle all valid deflate streams.
+(E.g., preflate will fail if the reference length 258 is encoded as 227+31.)
+I don't know if this is really a problem.
+All good encoders would never encode a length of 227+31 anyway.

+The detection of the zlib compression parameters is not always on spot, which leads to the creation of larger diffs than necessary.

 Right now, it is a proof of concept, that we can do better than both "precomp" and "reflate".
 It just isn't stable and fast enough yet to be of practical use.